Aadil009/Aadil009/README.md

 JS is what I can say I’m well known for... 🥷

-Build few apps using React Native Framework for fun.
+Developed few apps using React Native Framework for fun.

 In my day job I'm mostly working on React, React Native, and NodeJS